ipython/ipython/docs/source/coredev/index.rst

 This document contains the process that is used to create an IPython release.

+Building and uploading the package to PyPI is automated: pushing a tag triggers the ``publish.yml`` GitHub Actions workflow, which builds the ``sdist`` and ``wheel`` and publishes them to PyPI via trusted publishing.
-Conveniently, the ``release`` script in the ``tools`` directory of the ``IPython`` repository automates most of the release process.
-This document serves as a handy reminder and checklist for the release manager.
+This document serves as a handy reminder and checklist for the release manager for the remaining steps.

 During the release process, you might need the extra following dependencies: